BigCommerce vs Shopify: Everything You Need to Know

 Mobile & SEO Optimization

-Whether you want to sell on marketplaces, on social media or in person, BigCommerce has the ability to do so.
-BigCommerce is the only eCommerce platform that natively integrates with eBay, Amazon, Facebook, Pinterest and Google Shopping.
-In other words, BigCommerce is the at the center of all your channels.
+Whether you want to sell on marketplaces, on social media or in person, BigCommerce offers the ability to do so.
+BigCommerce is the only eCommerce platform with native integrations for Amazon, Meta (Facebook & Instagram), Walmart, eBay, Pinterest, TikTok, Snapchat, Microsoft, and Google Shopping.
+Moreover, you can manage stock and customer orders from

 Application Integrations

-BigCommerce has a high-performing RESTful API architecture that supports the JSON media types and uses UTF-8 character encoding.
-This robust API allows for mid-market and Enterprise businesses to develop custom integrations and functionality.
+The BigCommerce microservices architecture leverages high-performing RESTful APIs that support JSON media types while using UTF-8 character encoding.
+The robust APIs built from on top of this architecture allow for mid-market and Enterprise businesses to develop custom integrations and functionality.

-Increase your output and easily deliver better results by creating the website you have been envisioning.
-Build custom apps, custom integrations and partner integrations with the power of open-source software.
+With the help of a web development partner, you are able to increase your output and deliver a better experience by creating the website you have been envisioning.
+Build custom apps, custom integrations and partner integrations with the power of open source software.

 BigCommerce Review